sonebo/brownbag-the-terminal/the-terminal.md

 3. A shell function - I've never done one, if you have, please share why and how? 🙏
 4. An alias

-type command
+To see the type of a command, you can write: type command

 ---